techidaily/site-fox-access/source/_posts/updated-2024-approved-mastering-microscopic-views-on-ms-teams-chat.md

 ![zoom camera teams](https://images.wondershare.com/filmora/article-images/2022/07/zoom-camera-teams.jpg)

-## Part 3: FAQs About Zoom in Microsoft Teams

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HtM7d4dpN1I?si=2vN_xgVGD4eYGORu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlYIdWQc-jw?si=ZQ5809CbQGEar0vg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: FAQs About Zoom in Microsoft Teams

 ### 1\.
 Can you adjust camera settings in Teams?

 The camera cannot be zoomed in without using third-party software, however the user interface can since it is locally maintained by teams.
 There are no native camera controls in Microsoft Teams.
 YouCam is a choice in this case.
 Microsoft teams may partner with YouCam so they can access the zoomed video input.
 It can access the camera to zoom in or out to the appropriate amount.
 After that, YouCam is always an option if you want to change the settings.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gSKkJrJ57EA?si=WDOmInPE9EgQa_tB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 2\.
 How do I increase screen size in Microsoft Teams?